hoerresb/WifiWizard/README.md

 ### Changelog:

+* v0.2.3 - Added `disconnect` that does disconnection on current WiFi
 * v0.2.2 - Added `startScan` and `getScanResults`
 * v0.2.1 - Fixed reference problem in `formatWPAConfig`
 * v0.2.0 - Changed format of wifiConfiguration object to allow more extensibility.